real-logic/agrona/README.md

 You require the following to build Agrona:

-* Latest Java 8.
+* The Latest release of Java 8.
 Agrona is tested with Java 8 and 11.

 Full clean, build, and install into local maven repository